Demerak/Demerak/README.md

 ##### Python
 * Python Bot on my Discord Server runs on one of my Raspberry Pi
 * I made a multitude of Python scrappers (Amazon, Instagram, NYBits, and more).
-I used libraries like beautiful soup and selenium to do them.
+I used libraries like Beautiful Soup and Selenium to do them.

 ##### JavaScript & Web Dev
 * Create a website using JavaScript ([my website](https://demerak.github.io/alex-app/)) 🚧 This is actually my first attempt at a portfolio website